 In many cases, the British hoped to starve the prisoners into submission, hoping they’d enlist in the British army or navy.
 Some succumbed, but most resisted.

 The sacrifice was enormous.
 Litchfield, Conn., for example, sent 36 men to the defense of Fort Washington.
 Only six returned.
-Four died in battle, but 32 taken prisoner.
+Four died in battle, but the British took 32 prisoner.
 Of those, 20 died in the New York prisons and six on the way home.

 Danbury sent 100 men to defend Fort Washington.
 The British took 50 prisoner and held them in a sugar house.
 Two survived.

-From wiki: After winning the Battle of Trenton on the morning of December 26, 1776, Washington found himself left with With thanks to the Journal of the American Revolution, 1776 – The Horror Show by Brian O’Malley and the Long Island History Journal, The Prisoners of New York by Edward G. Burrows.
+With thanks to the Journal of the American Revolution, 1776 – The Horror Show by Brian O’Malley and the Long Island History Journal, The Prisoners of New York by Edward G. Burrows.
+This story was updated in 2023.